Ilysen/PartInspector/README.md

+# This repository has moved to https://github.com/Ilysen/PartInspectorMWC!

+Despite the name, that version works on MSC as well, and represents the new modern codebase.
+The original description has been kept here for archival purposes.

+<details><summary>Original description</summary>
 # Part Inspector

 This is a mod for My Summer Car that lets you look at car parts to see how damaged they are.
 For more info, take a look at the [Nexus page](https://www.nexusmods.com/mysummercar/mods/2291).